Aylr/talks/PITCHME.md

 Note:
 - we've talked about
     + hype
-    + what
+    + how it works
 - not the **why**

 ---

 # LACE Score

-- 30 day readmission or death
+### Risk of 30 day readmission or death

+Note:
-- Easy to calculate
+- to tell this story, let's talk about readamissions
+- this illustrates well how healthcare changes

 ---